PaulGilchrist/documents/articles/api/api-swagger-openapi-for-asp-net-core-using-swashbuckle.md

 # API - Swagger/Open API for ASP.Net Core using Swashbuckle

-As of the time of this writing (3/1/2019), Swashbuckle and OData both fully support ASP.Net Core 2.x and above, but they do not fully support one another.
-If adding Swashbuckle to an existing OData API, please first follow the document titled [OData Versioning Setup for ASP.Net Core](https://github.com/PaulGilchrist/documents/blob/master/api-odata-versioning-setup-for-asp-net-core.md).

-This document will not only cover a standard installation of Swashbuckle on ASP.Net Core, but all steps needed to ensure it works well with OData
+This document will not only cover a standard installation of Swashbuckle on ASP.Net Core 3.1, but all steps needed to ensure it works well with OData

 ## Swashbuckle Implementation Steps